1987 Sovran Bank D.C. National Tennis Classic

 The 1987 Sovran Bank D.C.
-National Tennis Classic was a men's tennis tournament and was played on outdoor hard courts.
-The surface was changed from clay to hard court in an attempt to attract more top players in preparation for the US Open.
+National Tennis Classic was a men's tennis event held on outdoor hard courts.
+The switch from clay to hard courts was made to attract more top players ahead of the US Open.
 It was the 19th edition of the tournament, which was part of the 1987 Grand Prix circuit, and was held at the Rock Creek Stadium in Washington, D.C. from July 27 through August 2, 1987.
 First-seeded Ivan Lendl won the singles title and earned $39,440 first-prize money.